What’s the difference between personal training and group fitness classes anyway?

 The Way You Think About Working Out Is Dead Wrong!

-Individual Weight Training Vs. Group Classes
+Individual Weight Training Vs. Group Fitness Classes

 Do you believe that you have to train extra hard to get better results?
-Have you signed up for CrossFit, SoulCycle, HIIT or boot camp classes and not out weight, even actually gained weight?
-Do you know why?
+Have you signed up for Orange Theory, SoulCycle, HIIT or other boot camp fitness classes and not lost weight, even actually gained weight?